NSF Grants

 - Packard Fellowship.
 For junior faculty.
 Requires university nomination.

-- Microsoft New Faculty Fellowship.
-For junior faculty.
+- Simons Investigator Program.
+For mid-career faculty.
 Requires university nomination.

 - Guggenheim Fellowship.